Guru–shishya tradition: Buddhism sampradaya

 In the Pali Buddhist tradition, magae the Bhikkus are also known as Sekhas (SN XLVIII.53 Sekha Sutta).

 In the Theravada Buddhist tradition, the teacher is a valued and honoured mentor worthy of great respect and a source of inspiration on the path to Enlightenment.
-In the Tibetan tradition, however, the teacher is viewed as the very root of spiritual realization and the basis of the entire path.
+In the Tibetan tradition, however, the teacher is viewed as the very root of spiritual realisation and the basis of the entire path.
 Without the teacher, it is asserted, there can be no experience or insight.
 The guru is seen as Buddha.
 In Tibetan texts, emphasis is placed upon praising the virtues of the guru.
 Tantric teachings include generating visualisations of the guru and making offerings praising the guru.
 The guru becomes known as the vajra (figuratively "diamond") guru, the one who is the source of initiation into the tantric deity.
 The disciple is asked to enter into a series of vows and commitments that ensure the maintenance of the spiritual link with the understanding that to break this link is a serious downfall.

 In Vajrayana (tantric Buddhism) as the guru is perceived as the way itself.
 The guru is not an individual who initiates a person, but the person's own Buddha-nature reflected in the personality of the guru.
 In return, the disciple is expected to show great devotion to his or her guru, who he or she regards as one who possesses the qualities of a Bodhisattva.
 A guru is regarded as one which has not only mastered the words of the tradition, but one that with which the student has an intense personal relationship; thus, devotion is seen as the proper attitude toward the guru.

 The Dalai Lama, speaking of the importance of the guru, said: "Rely on the teachings to evaluate a guru: Do not have blind faith, but also no blind criticism."
 He also observed that the term 'living Buddha' is a translation of the Chinese words huo fuo.